nfishel/pylab6/README.md

 {% endspoiler %}

 {% next "Step 2" %}
-# Create a Function to Roll the Dice
+# Step 2: Create a Function to Roll the Dice
 {% next "Step 3" %}
-# Decide a Winner
+# Step 3: Decide a Winner
 {% next "Step 4" %}
-# Ask tthe User to Hold or Roll Again
+# Step 4: Ask tthe User to Hold or Roll Again
 {% next "Step 5" %}
-# Create a Function that Rerolls
+# Step 5: Create a Function that Rerolls
 {% next "Step 6" %}

 {% next "Step 7" %}